surveysolutions/docs/content/headquarters/config/docker/index.md

 ### Run Survey Solutions

-> Note: If you are on a Linux system, you might need to add `sudo` before the commands.
+> Note: If you are on a Linux system, you might need to add `sudo` before these commands.

 ``` CMD